30 March 2026

 • What is the Code of Conduct?

-The Code takes effect on 30 March 2026.
-The Standards of Integrity and Conduct continue to apply until then.
+The Code took effect on 30 March 2026.
+The Standards of Integrity and Conduct have now been replaced by the Code.

 • What’s in the Code of Conduct?